Looking for Tips for Traveling with the Kids?

 Road Trip!
-Here are 6 travel tips to traveling with 6 kids in a van for 16 hours (and making it out with your sanity)
+Tracey shares 6 travel tips for traveling with 6 kids in a van for 16 hours (and making it out with your sanity).
+Aside from these tips, make sure you have lots of family, car games ready to roll out!

 #1 – If one person pees, we all pee!